-Alex Logie was a natural fit for the Argylls, the son of Major-General William Alexander Logie (1866-1903), one of the Regiments founders and its first commanding officer.
-In some ways, he was a 91st Highlander (the Regiment was raised in 1903) before he was born in Hamilton in 1906.
-He was educated locally and then at Upper Canada College.
+Alex Logie was a natural fit for the Argylls, the son of Major-General William Alexander Logie (1866–1903), one of the Regiment’s founders and its first commanding officer.
+In some ways, he was a 91st Highlander (the Regiment was raised in 1903) before he was even born in 1906 in Hamilton.
+He was educated locally and at Upper Canada College.
 Although the family had moved to Toronto when his father was appointed to the Ontario Supreme Court, the Argylls would remain the family’s Regiment.
 After the mobilization of the lst Battalion in 1940, 2/Lt Logie was taken on strength almost immediately.
-Unlike many of his exalted rank, Alex Logie was older, married (Phyllis Lash Cassels in 1930), and had two children (Robert known as Robin and Joyce known as Joy).
+Unlike many of his exalted rank, Logie was older, married (Phyllis Lash Cassels in 1930), and had two children (Robert, known as Robin; and Joyce, known as Joy).

 In March 1943, Lt Logie left Jamaica for courses in Canada and then a three-month tour “overseas.”
-He was over 35, a cut-off age, for active service and the Battalion would be returning soon to Canada.
+He was over 35, a cut-off age for active service, and the Battalion would be returning soon to Canada.
 Logie wanted to get into the war and not be left behind; the Battalion conspired to get him overseas before it and, thus, ensure the fulfillment of his wishes.
 As expected, older officers and soldiers were left behind when the Battalion went to England in the summer of 1943.
-Now, a captain, Logie continued to write frequently to his wife and children, to train hard, and to wait what lay ahead in northwest Europe.
+Now a captain, Logie continued to write frequently to his wife and children, to train hard, and to await what lay ahead in northwest Europe.

-The Battalion moved into the theatre of operations and Alex Logie was second-in-command (2ic) of one of the four rifle companies.
-In the early days of fighting, the 2ics were left out of battle to ensure continuity of leadership were the officer commanding (OC) killed or wounded.
-As Capt Bob Paterson, 2ic of C Coy, remembered: “[Captains] Logie, Harper, Zavitz and myself … we were all left out of the battle … at first.”
+The Battalion moved into the theatre of operations and Logie was second-in-command (2IC) of one of the four rifle companies.
+In the early days of fighting, the 2ICs were left out of battle to ensure continuity of leadership should the officer commanding (OC) be killed or wounded.
+As Capt Bob Paterson, 2IC of C Coy, remembered: “[Captains] Logie, Harper, Zavitz and myself … we were all left out of the battle … at first.”
 It was not for long.
-After the engagements of early August and B and C companies battles at St Lambert (18-21 August), casualties had mounted.
-B Coy had lost two OCs (one wounded, the other killed) and C Coy had lost one (wounded).
-The losses were so heavy that on 22 August “B” and “C” Companies were amalgamated into one Company under Captain Logie. “ Finally, on 4 September, there were sufficient reinforcements to reinstate the four rifle companies; Alex Logie, now an acting major, had B; his best friend, Bob Paterson, had C.
+After the engagements of early August and the B and C Companies’ battles at St Lambert (18–21 August), casualties had mounted.
+B Coy had lost two OCs (one wounded, the other killed), and C Coy had lost one (wounded).
+The losses were so heavy that on 22 August “B” and “C” Companies were amalgamated into one unit under Captain Logie.
+Finally, on 4 September, there were sufficient reinforcements to reinstate the four rifle companies; Alex Logie, now an acting major, had B; his best friend, Bob Paterson, had C.

 Here I am again stopped for a few moments so I though I would take time by the forelock and write you a line or two, just to say I am fine and everything is going well.
 At the moment I am sitting in the living room of a house, with my carrier outside the window and the radio extension in here and am listening (against orders) to a concert from London which is grand for a change.
 I have been up all night and snatched a couple of hours sleep this morning.
 Things are pretty quiet at the moment except for the odd mortar bomb + shell coming over at random nothing to worry about though when you are in a house … Every thing is going well in the Company and I think the C.O. is quite pleased with the work of the 2i/c’s [sic]….
 I am happier every day about this Coy though the men for the most part are doing a grand job and I have two very good officers and one fair one and a very good sgt major [C. MacDonald] whom I picked myself from Dog Coy and who is my right hand man.